Lithuania: Risk Assessment

 Business Climate Rating

-- Membership of the eurozone since 2015
+- Membership of the Eurozone since 2015 and the OECD since 2018

 - Sound public and external accounts